 The biggest excuse most people have for not getting started on a blog is that they can’t pick out a name for their blog.
 I don’t want this to discourage you from taking that next step.
 I want to help you brainstorm some ideas.

-If you already have a domain name in mind, you can go ahead and search to see if your blog name is available in the search bar below.
-If it’s available, then it’s your lucky day, and I highly recommend you to start your blog now and act on it quickly because you’ll never know who will take your blog name!
+If you already have a domain name in mind and the name is available, then it’s your lucky day!
+I highly recommend you start your blog now and act on it quickly because you’ll never know who will take your blog name!
 This actually happened to me when I started a second blog (I waited a week and it was gone), and it happened to my friend when he started his first blog.
 Until this day, he painfully regrets not starting his blog immediately when the name he wanted was still available.

 If you still can’t decide on your blog name (AKA domain name), you can still start your blog and choose your name later.
 Bluehost gives you that option here.
 That way, you can start building your blog and writing your content without having to think about your domain name yet.

 So, when I was thinking SO much about my blog name, I had a lot of thoughts that went through my mind and it was VERY overwhelming!

 Can you relate?